Water Heater Permits in

 Standard Ordinances & Processing Time

-While local rules in Dane County may vary slightly from municipality to municipality, standard US zoning dictates that: All new water heaters must have a properly rated temperature and pressure relief (TPR) valve discharged to a safe location, and may require a thermal expansion tank.
+Key code points for a Water Heater in Dane County: All new water heaters must have a properly rated temperature and pressure relief (TPR) valve discharged to a safe location, and may require a thermal expansion tank.

 Frequently Asked Questions